johncip/super8/design/refactor_plan.md

 ## 4. Handling Multiple Database Methods

-Instead of special-casing `db.run` in the orchestrator, the DatabaseWrapper classes implement all needed methods:
+Instead of special-casing `db.run` in the director, the DatabaseWrapper classes implement all needed methods:

 | Method | RecordingDatabaseWrapper | PlaybackDatabaseWrapper |
 |--------|--------------------------|-------------------------|